 Full time carers and support workers accompanying disabled ticket buyers will be admitted free of charge.
 Accessible camping, parking and toilets are also available on request if booked in advance.
 For 2018 we are working on providing a stewarded viewing platform for our disabled guests.
 Updates will be posted here.

 Please email Liz at [email protected] if this applies to you.
 You will be required to provide evidence.

 11 – 15 Years

 All under 16 year olds must be accompanied by an adult when gaining admission to the festival.
 We do not admit unaccompanied minors.
 Please bring proof of age as you may be asked to provide evidence.

 - The Deposit Payment is 50% of the total cost of your ticket(s) plus the total booking fees (our system calculates this for you).

-- A final 50% balance payment is due by 5pm on 30th April 2017, either online via skiddle.com/orders or by calling 0333 301 0101.
+- The final 50% balance payment is due by the deadline date specified on your type of ticket (earlybird, advance or super advance), either online via skiddle.com/orders or by calling 0333 301 0101.
 This balance payment is subject to no extra booking fees.

 - You cannot pay the balance at the gate – if you arrive at the gate with only a receipt for a part paid ticket, you will not be allowed entry.